Strong solutions to a modified Michelson-Sivashinsky equation: Introduction

-where $\nu>0$, $\alpha\in(0,1/2)$, $p\in[1,\infty)$, $\mu>0$ and $\lambda\in\mathbb{R}$, with our main results summarized in \S1.2 below.
 Let us start by discussing the motivation behind this work and provide some background information.
 One of the outstanding questions in the analysis of partial differential equations is whether the Kuramoto-Sivashinsky (KS) equation develops a singularity in finite time or whether solutions arising from smooth enough initial data remain smooth for all time (in spatial dimension $d\geq2$).
 In its scalar form, this equation reads

 In spatial dimension $d=1$, the solution to the initial value problem associated with \eqref{KSE} (in the periodic or whole space setting) does not develop any singularities in finite time starting from smooth enough initial data $\theta_0$, see for instance \cite{NicoSheurer1984, Tadmor1986}.
 In dimensions $d=2,3$, and under the assumption of radially symmetric initial data in an annular region with homogenous Neumann boundary conditions, global regularity was proven in \cite{BBT2003}.
 Nevertheless, the question of global well-posedness of the IVP associated with \eqref{KSE} remains open, in the large, for arbitrary smooth enough initial data when the spatial dimension $d$ is larger than one.